PeaceES/ixn-project/src/python/workshop/docs/README_INTERFACES.md

 ```

 3. Choose your interface:
-   - For development: `python main.py`
+   - For development and testing: `python main.py`
-   - For user testing: `streamlit run streamlit_app.py`

 ## 💬 Example Queries

-Try these example queries with either interface:
+Try these example queries:

 - "Show me all available rooms"
 - "Check if the Main Conference Room is available tomorrow at 2pm"